ryanlow-tw/GBQ-Docker/README.md

 * Before building the docker image, please make sure that your credentials GBQ credentials are in the following path, where `xxxxxxx` is your json filename

-* Make an `auth` folder in the same folder as this.
+* Make an `auth` folder in the same folder as this

+* Please refer to the Jupyter Notebook for reference to see how credentials are being read

 ```bash
 auth/xxxxxxx.json
 ```

-* Please refer to the Jupyter Notebook for reference
+* Command to build the notebook:

 ```bash
 docker build -t notebook .